ryanmichaeljames/ryanmichaeljames.github.io/_posts/2019-08-25-custom-domain-with-github-pages-and-namecheap.md

 ---
 layout: post
-title: Custom domain with GitHub Pages and Namecheap
+title: 🌐 Custom domain with GitHub Pages and Namecheap
-subtitle:
+subtitle: Setting up your GitHub Pages site to use your new domian name you bought from Namecheap
 date: 2019-08-25 00:00:00 +1200
 categories: [blog]
 tags: [github pages, custom domain, namecheap]